Linear Circuit Analysis

 The Method of Laplace Transform

-Instead of writing the solving the system of nodal or mesh analysis in time-domain (which we saw that it leads to a system of integro-differential equations), it is often easier to transform the original circuit in the s-domain.
-Then, we solve the nodal or mesh analysis equations in the s-domain and, finally, take the invese Laplace transform to compute the sought variables in time-domain.
+Instead of solving the system of nodal or mesh equations in the time domain (which leads to integro-differential equations), it is often easier to transform the original circuit into the s-domain.
+Then we solve the nodal or mesh analysis equations in the s-domain and, finally, take the inverse Laplace transform to obtain the time-domain variables.

 Branch currents in the s-domain

-When we write KCL in a nodal analysis, we need to express the branch currents in terms of the nodal potentials.
+When we write KCL in a nodal analysis, we express branch currents in terms of nodal potentials.
+Table 1 shows how to write the currents through various components in the s-domain.
+In this table, $u(t)$ denotes the unit step function

-For instance, the nodal equation in s-domain for node $v_{3}$ for the circuit represented in
+For instance, the nodal equation in the s-domain for node $v_{3}$ for the circuit represented in Fig. 1 is

 Branch voltages in the s-domain

-The mesh equation in s-domain for mesh current $i_{2}$ in the circuit represented in
+The mesh equation in the s-domain for mesh current $i_{2}$ in the circuit represented in Fig. 2 is

 Algorithm

-The algorithm for writting the nodal or mesh analsyis equations in the s-domain is the same as in the DC, AC, or time-dependent case.
-You can click the links below to see examples on how we write and solve the nodal and mesh analysis equations in the s-domain.
+The algorithm for writing the nodal or mesh analysis equations in the s-domain is the same as in the DC, AC, or time-domain cases.
+See the linked examples to learn how to write and solve the nodal and mesh equations in the s-domain.

 -